 - a.
 Faculty service on a standing faculty committee or as an officer of the faculty is an integral part of a faculty member's responsibility. - b.
 Standing committee representatives are elected by: - 1.
 All members of the Joint Faculty Assembly for at-large standing committee representatives; - 2.
 All members of the respective division of the Joint Faculty Assembly for divisional representatives; - 3.
 All members of the College of Saint Benedict Faculty Assembly for CSB Rank and Tenure representatives; - 4.
 All members of the Saint John's University Faculty Assembly for SJU Rank and Tenure representatives; - 5.
-All members of the School of Theology for the graduate Theological Studies Committee. - c.
-School of Theology - 1.
-When there is a designated School of Theology representative on a committee, School of Theology faculty members vote only for the School of Theology representative. - 2.
-When there is no designated School of Theology representative on a committee, faculty members of the School of Theology will vote with the Humanities Division, except for faculty members of the School of Theology who hold a joint appointment in a department outside the Humanities Division. - d.
-Faculty in More than One Division - 1.
-Faculty members holding a joint appointment in two divisions (or in the School of Theology and some division other than Humanities) will choose their locus of voting, but will vote in only one division during any academic year.
+All members of the School of Theology for the graduate Theological Studies Committee.

+c.
+Voting for division and School of Theology representatives will be done solely by members of that division or the School.
+When there is a designated School of Theology representative on a committee, School of Theology faculty members vote only for the School of Theology representative.
+When there is no designated School of Theology representative on a committee, faculty members of the School of Theology will vote with the Humanities Division, except that faculty members of the School of Theology who hold a joint appointment in a department outside the Humanities Division will vote with the division with which that department is associated.